Buffalo Chicken Dip

 I use a cast iron skillet for this because it goes from stovetop to oven without switching dishes.
 You melt the butter, toss in your shredded chicken with the buffalo sauce, stir in the cream cheese and sour cream right in the pan, then top with the remaining cheese and bake.
 Ten minutes at 375 and the top is bubbly and golden.
 If you want that extra crust on top, I move mine under the broiler for 2-3 minutes at the end.

 For dipping, celery sticks and sliced bell pepper are my go-to for keeping it keto.
-But I also make keto chips or crackers when I want something with more crunch.
-Pork rinds work too.
+But I also grab avocado chips or pork rinds when I want something with more crunch.
 One of my readers, Mike, actually crumbled jalapeno cheddar pork rinds on top before broiling, and I tried it after reading his comment.
 The crunch layer on top is worth the extra step.

-This is one of those recipes I keep coming back to because it works for a party, a football game, or just a Friday night when I want something hot and cheesy without spending an hour in the kitchen.
-Browse all my keto appetizers if you need more ideas for your spread.
+This is one of those keto recipes I keep coming back to because it works for a party, a football game, or just a Friday night when I want something hot and cheesy without spending an hour in the kitchen.
+My jalapeno popper dip is another one I keep in the rotation for game day spreads.

 How to make buffalo chicken dip